ETH-DISCO/advx-bench/docs/1-cluster/using-cluster.md

 ssh <username>@tik42x.ethz.ch
 ```

-alternatively you can configure a shortcut in your `~/.ssh/config` file:
+you can also configure a shortcut in your `~/.ssh/config` file to be able to ssh using just `ssh j2tik` or `ssh tik42x` in the future.

 ```
 Host j2tik